IyaadDev/blooket-hacks/README.md

 # Blooket Hacks
 This is a well-maintained, constantly updated, repo for blooket hacks.

+### Please star this repo so that we can reach more people!

 **Disclaimer: This repo is for educational purposes only**

 ## How to use the hacks